- Interpreters at the Police Station

 The decision as to whether an interpreter should be allowed to assist a witness is a matter of discretion for the judge.
 They are not bound by the witness asserting that they require an interpreter, nor does the judge need to conduct specific inquiries as to their command of English – R v Sharma 2 Cr.App.R.(S.) 63, CA.

 If an interpreter is required for a trial within the magistrates’ court then this should be noted on the Preparation of Effective Trial form at case management.
-In the Crown Court, this should be recorded on the PTPH form.
+In the Crown Court, this should be recorded on the PTPH form on the CCDCS system.

 If the question of competence of the interpreter is raised, the hearing should be adjourned, so that it can be resolved.
 In R (on the application of Gashi) v Chief Adjudicator All ER (D) 262 (Nov), the Administrative Court held that “the failure to provide G with a competent interpreter had constituted a procedural error, given that it was related to the means by which evidence might be communicated.”